puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 **Purpose**:

-Determine if the system's hardware is real or virtualized.
+Determine if the system's hardware is physical or virtualized.

 **Resolution**: